Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 ### Check for cancellation explicitly

-If a coroutine doesn't suspend for a long time, it doesn't stop when it's canceled.
+You almost never need to check for cancellation explicitly.
+In most cases, you can use `yield()`.

-In certain scenarios, you may use the [`isActive`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/is-active.html) property or the [`ensureActive()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/ensure-active.html) function to check if the coroutine was canceled. `isActive` is `false` when the coroutine is canceled and `ensureActive()` throws `CancellationException` if the coroutine is canceled.
+In certain scenarios, you may use the [`isActive`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/is-active.html) property or the [`ensureActive()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/ensure-active.html) function to check if the coroutine was canceled.

-However, you almost never need to check for cancellation explicitly.
-In most cases you can use `yield()`.
+`isActive` is `false` when the coroutine is canceled, and `ensureActive()` throws `CancellationException` if the coroutine is canceled.

 ### Interrupt blocking code when coroutines are canceled

-On the JVM, some functions, such as `Thread.sleep()` or `BlockingQueue.take()`, can block the current thread.
+On the JVM, some blocking functions, such as `Thread.sleep()` or `BlockingQueue.take()`, can block the current thread.
 These blocking functions can be interrupted, which stops them prematurely.
 However, when you call them from a coroutine, cancellation doesn't interrupt the thread.